Social Risk and Opportunity in the Built Environment

 - Recognition through an IHRB-issued international professional certificate.

-Join a cohort of changemakers working to ensure the built environment serves not just today’s economy—but the dignity and wellbeing of generations to come.
+If you are interested in learning more about the programme and want to join the next cohort of changemakers working to ensure the built environment serves not just today’s economy—but the dignity and wellbeing of generations to come, click here to register your interest.